ratify-project/ratify-web/docs/plugins/verifier/notation.md

             - "*"
           signatureVerification:
             level: strict
+            verifyTimestamp: "afterCertExpiry" # optional, please remove if timestamp countersignature verification is not required. `afterCertExpiry` only verify timestamp countersignatures if any code signing certificate has expired.
+DEFAULT: `always`.
+To enable timestamp verification, trust store type `tsa` MUST be configured.
           trustStores: # trustStore must be trust-store-type:trust-store-name specified in verificationCertStores
             - ca:ca-certs
-            - tsa:tsa-certs # optional, please remove if timestamp countersignature verification is not required
+            - tsa:tsa-certs # optional, please remove if timestamp countersignature verification is not required.
+To enable timestamp verification, trust store type `tsa` MUST be configured.
           trustedIdentities:
             - "*"
 ```